ryx/datalayer.js/README.md

 ```

 # Javascript API
 The datalayer.js Javascript API is pretty simple and straightforward.
 The module itself contains exactly one object with the name `datalayer`.
 Import it either using ES6 `import` or CommonJS `require` syntax.
-The object contains the following public methods (Note: you can also use the method queue pattern through the global variable `_dalq` to access all of the described public API methods):
+The object contains the following public methods (Note: you can also use the method queue pattern through the global variable `_dtlrq` to access all of the described public API methods):

 ## initialize(options:Object): void
 Initialize the current datalayer instance with the given options (see section [Configuration](#configuration) for details).
 It is mandatory to call this once before the datalayer can be used.
 It sets up the data, scans for metatags/annotations and loads the requested plugins.